in

 How Close Can A Stove Be To A Refrigerator

 Besides the heat transfer, the other considerations include safety and convenience.
-If the refrigerator is right next to the stove, there is little room for frying pan handles to extend out from the stovetop.
+If the fridge is right next to the stovetop, there is little room for frying pan handles to extend out from the stovetop.

 In an emergency, such as a flaming pan of hot oil, it may be too dangerous to grab the handle if it’s extended across other burners.
 And many handles may melt or, at the least, become very hot, risking a severe burn.

-The lack of space between the refrigerator and stove also creates a cumbersome work area.
-Without room for the handles of pots and pans to be away from each other, it becomes difficult to maneuver when juggling several items cooking at the same time.
+The lack of space between the appliances creates a cumbersome work area.
+Without room for the handles of pots and pans to be away from each other, it becomes difficult to maneuver when juggling several items cooking simultaneously.

-At least 12 inches of space between the refrigerator and stove makes for a safer and more convenient distance in any kitchen layout
+At least 12 inches of space between the refrigerators and stoves makes for a safer and more convenient distance in any kitchen layout

 Where Should Refrigerator And Stove Be Placed In Kitchen?

-Kitchen designers prefer to place the stove and oven across from the refrigerator for easy access to ingredients when cooking.
-The distance should allow for both the refrigerator and oven door to be open simultaneously without interfering with foot traffic.
+Kitchen designers prefer to place stoves and ovens across from refrigerators for easy access to ingredients when cooking.
+The distance should allow the refrigerator and oven door to be open simultaneously without interfering with foot traffic.

-Galley kitchens are a challenge when placing appliances unless they have a wide area between both walls.
-Galley kitchens are typically 12 feet from wall to wall with three feet of walking space between.
+Galley kitchens are challenging when placing appliances without a wide area between both walls.
+Galley kitchens are typically 12 feet from wall to wall with three feet of walking space between them.

 For more related topics visit stove in corner of kitchen pros and cons page.